James V. Forrestal Building: Security upgrades

-In the wake of the September 11 attacks, the Forrestal Building was identified as one of several federal buildings at high risk of terrorist attack due to its location near the U.S. Capitol and the National Mall and because of the work it does (nuclear weapons development).
+Following the September 11 attacks, the Forrestal Building was identified as one of several federal buildings at high risk of terrorist attack due to its location near the U.S. Capitol and the National Mall and because of the work it does, including nuclear weapons development.

 In July 2003, the National Capital Planning Commission approved preliminary perimeter security enhancements for the Forrestal Building.
 These included the placement of bollards at pedestrian entrances, and a low wall of plinths next to the sidewalks.
-In 2004, DOE added jersey barriers along 10th Street and around the median running down the middle of L'Enfant Promenade (the esplanade), blocked off the taxicab stands, built temporary guard booths on the 10th Street median, and successfully petitioned the District of Columbia Department of Transportation to ban truck traffic along the northernmost portion of 10th Street.
+In 2004, DOE added jersey barriers along 10th Street and around the median running down the middle of L'Enfant Promenade (the esplanade), blocked off the taxicab stands, built temporary guard booths on the 10th Street median, and successfully petitioned the District Department of Transportation to ban truck traffic along the northernmost portion of 10th Street.
 These actions were taken without the NCPC's approval.

 In 2005, DOE proposed additional security enhancements at the Forrestal Building.
 These included adding reinforced concrete shields around the pilotis (to protect them from blast damage); hardening 10th Street under the roadway with structural steel and reinforced concrete; permanent removal of the taxicab stands; the creation of a lobby around the west building core (to protect employees as they left the building); and the placement of concrete benches, concrete planters, and steel bollards along Independence Avenue and 10th Street.
 But DOE's most important security enhancements involved closing 10th Street and installing a blast shield.
 DOE proposed placing hydraulically activated bollards in the roadway at the north and south ends of the 10th Street perimeter of its site.
 Whenever the risk of terrorist attack was high, these bollards would rise up out of the ground and seal off the street.
 DOE also proposed adding a blast shield to the underside of the North Building.
 This shield would lower the space beneath the North Building by 9.5 ft (to just 18 ft 1 in).